 Finding a pin should be as easy as reading a map.

-Without the assembly drawing, finding pin one can present a problem.
-While some manufacturers may indicate pin 1 on the chip with a dot, others bevel the pin one corner or use a band to show pin one.
+Without the assembly drawing, finding pin 1 can present a problem.
+While some manufacturers may indicate pin 1 on the chip with a dot, others bevel the pin 1 corner or use a band to show pin 1.

 Design teams often place special notes and instructions within an assembly drawing.
 Those notes and instructions help assembly operators and others avoid mistakes and delays.
 For example, you may want to specify the use of a solder/flux type if the circuit needs to meet certain standards the Restriction of Hazardous Substances (RoHS).